John Caradja: "Great predator" and cultural patron

+Posterity

-Athens' National Historical Museum preserves an anonymous drawing showing Caragea, in his Pisan period, with Eleni Argyropoulos, his young granddaughter.
-Her mother Rallou died in 1870 at Thonberg, in the Kingdom of Saxony; by then, Eleni had married Baron de Rouen, who served as France's Ambassador in Greece.
-Two Caragea or Karatzas branches have emerged from Ioan's two sons.
+Athens' National Historical Museum preserves an anonymous drawing showing Caradja, in his Pisan period, with Eleni Argyropoulos, his young granddaughter.
+Her mother Rallou died in 1870 at Thonberg, in the Kingdom of Saxony, two years after her sister Roxani; by then, Eleni had married Baron de Rouen, who served as France's Ambassador in Greece.
+Two Caradja or Karatzas branches have emerged from John's two sons.
 Konstantinos turned to support the Ottoman Empire, serving as its Ambassador to Holland, where he died in 1860; the same position was later filled by his son, Jean Karadja Pasha.
 His descendants continued to reside in Wallachia and the successor Kingdom of Romania.
-They produced Jean Pasha's half-Swedish son, Constantin Jean, who, in his parallel work as a historian, published and prefaced the Caragea–Kapodistrias correspondence in 1921.
-He also argued using "Karadja" as the family surname, noting that the Romanianized "Caragea" no longer showed its origins.
+They produced Jean Pasha's half-Swedish son, Constantin Jean, who, in his parallel work as a historian, published and prefaced the Caradja–Kapodistrias correspondence in 1921.
+He also argued for using "Karadja" as the family surname, noting that the Romanianized "Caragea" no longer showed its origins.
 Georgios' line was continued by his son Aristides (1830–1890), who served on the Supreme Court of Greece.
 It includes another Georgios Karatzas, who was the Greek Ambassador to Switzerland.
 Through his daughter Smaragda, the Prince had grandson Spyridon Mavrogenis, the medical scholar, and great-grandson Alexandros Mavrogenis, who was Ottoman Ambassador to the United States.

+Legiuirea was also part of Caradja's enduring legacy in Wallachia.
+Editions of it were co-sponsored by an Aromanian physician and bibliophile, Constantin Caracaș.
+It remained in use under the Regulamentul regime, which only completed its civil-law provisions, but was finally nullified under the Civil Code of Romania.
+Its lengthy survival angered Wallachia's radical liberals: in 1851, the exile Cezar Bolliac prophesied that Legiuirea would end up being publicly burned.
+Looking back on the Phanariote period in the early 1900s, Beizadea George Barbu Știrbei argued that Legiuirea had only served to "abide by the obscurity" which allowed Princes to act as they pleased.